International Authors' Stage: Elisabeth Åsbrink (SE) in conversation with Lise Bach Hansen

 Lise Bach Hansen

-Lise Bach Hansen is the curator responsible for International Authors' Stage and has previously interviewed Siri Hustvedt, Alex Schulman, Linn Ullmann and Mathilda Gustafsson - when, with her novel The Club, she unraveled a major #metoo case in Swedish cultural life and kick-started the #metoo wave throughout the Nordics.
+Lise Bach Hansen is the curator responsible for International Authors' Stage and has previously interviewed Siri Hustvedt, Alex Schulman, Linn Ullmann and Mathilda Gustafsson - when, with her novel The Club, she unravelled a major #metoo case in Swedish cultural life and kick-started the #metoo wave throughout the Nordics.
 Lise Bach Hansen is also involved in many larger Nordic cultural contexts.